estuary/flow/site/docs/guides/dekaf_reading_collections_from_kafka.md

 # Connecting to Estuary Flow from Kafka using Dekaf

 :::note Dekaf is currently in beta.

+Reporting is not yet supported for Dekaf, but is coming.

+We're currently not charging for use of Dekaf, but will eventually charge under our standard data movement pricing

 We appreciate your feedback as we continue to refine and enhance this feature.
 :::